What Is Accidental Death and Dismemberment Insurance?

 What is the difference between life insurance and AD&D insurance?

 Life insurance pays a death benefit for nearly all causes of death, including illness, disease, and natural causes.
-AD&D insurance only pays if you die in a covered accident or suffer specific injuries like loss of limbs or eyesight.
-Life insurance provides comprehensive protection, while AD&D covers only a narrow range of circumstances accounting for about 6-7% of all deaths.
+AD&D only pays if you die in a covered accident or suffer specific injuries like loss of limbs or eyesight.
+Life insurance provides comprehensive protection, while AD&D covers only a narrow range of circumstances accounting for about 6.4% of all U.S. deaths per CDC's 2024 data.
 For comprehensive coverage, explore term life insurance options first.

 Is AD&D insurance worth it if I already have life insurance?

-How much does AD&D insurance cost compared to term life?
+How much does AD&D insurance cost compared to term life in 2026?

 What injuries qualify for AD&D dismemberment benefits?

 Common qualifying injuries include loss of hands, feet, arms, legs, fingers, toes, eyesight, hearing, or speech.
-Most policies pay 50% of your benefit for single losses (one hand, one eye) and 100% for multiple losses (both hands, both eyes, or one hand and one foot).
-Paralysis benefits vary by policy but can range from 25% to 100% depending on severity.
-Remember that the injury must occur within 365 days of the accident to qualify.
-Check your specific policy for the exact benefit schedule.
+Most policies pay 50% of your benefit for single losses (one hand or one eye) and 100% for multiple losses (both hands, both eyes, or one hand and one foot).
+Paralysis benefits vary by policy but can range from 25% to 100% depending on severity, and the injury must occur within 365 days of the accident to qualify.

 Why do insurance companies exclude so many things from AD&D coverage?

-AD&D policies contain numerous exclusions because they're designed to cover only accidental deaths and injuries, not those resulting from other causes.
-Insurance companies exclude deaths from illness, suicide, drug use, criminal activity, and high-risk hobbies because these aren't considered "accidents" under policy definitions.
-These exclusions allow insurers to charge lower premiums while limiting their risk exposure to true accidents.
-This narrow scope is why AD&D costs less but should never replace comprehensive life insurance coverage.
+AD&D policies contain numerous exclusions because they are designed to cover only accidental deaths and injuries, not those resulting from other causes.
+Insurers exclude deaths from illness, infectious disease, suicide, drug use, criminal activity, and high-risk hobbies because these are not "accidents" under policy definitions.
+These exclusions allow insurers to charge lower premiums while limiting their risk exposure, which is why AD&D costs less but should never replace comprehensive life insurance.